anonaddy/anonaddy/SELF-HOSTING.md

 nano .env
 ```

-Make sure to update the database settings and the AnonAddy variables, you can use Redis for queue, sessions and cache.
+Make sure to update the database settings, redis password and the AnonAddy variables.
+You can use Redis for queue, sessions and cache.

+We'll set `ANONADDY_SIGNING_KEY_FINGERPRINT` shortly.

 `APP_KEY` will be generted in the next step, this is used by Laravel for securely encrypting values.

-For more information on Laravel configuration please visit - https://laravel.com/docs/8.x/installation#configuration
+For more information on Laravel configuration please visit - [https://laravel.com/docs/8.x/installation#configuration](https://laravel.com/docs/8.x/installation#configuration)

 For the `ANONADDY_DKIM_SIGNING_KEY` you only need to fill in this variable if you plan to add any custom domains through the web application.

-You can either use the same private DKIM signing key we generated earlier from this tutorial - https://www.linuxbabe.com/mail-server/setting-up-dkim-and-spf
+You can either use the same private DKIM signing key we generated earlier from this tutorial - [https://www.linuxbabe.com/mail-server/setting-up-dkim-and-spf](https://www.linuxbabe.com/mail-server/setting-up-dkim-and-spf)

 Or you can generate a new private/public keypair and give your user `johndoe` ownership of the private key.